 4. Animal Décor for Your Baby’s Room

-There’s nothing that could possibly go wrong with animal decorations in your baby’s room, either as paintings or framed images on the wall.
+There’s nothing that could possibly go wrong with animal decorations in your baby’s room, either as paintings or framed images on the wall (See more Accent Wall Ideas).
 The animals are perfect for a unisex nursery for your baby whether male or female since animals too can be male or female.
 It will make a perfect addition to your home while allowing your child to grow up seeing something beautiful.

 5. Black/Grey and Yellow

 While black on its own may be too spooky and yellow on its own may be too dull, when you combine both colors the right way while choosing unisex nursery colors for your child’s room, it makes the room a great space either for a male or female.

 When decorating your baby’s room, you can decorate it to include your own occasional visits that may extend into you having to stay over.
 Why not decorate it to include your own taste too?
 Besides, there’s a recent study that says kids should sleep in their parents’ room for the first year.
 This according to pediatricians is to prevent child deaths that occur mostly in the first year of birth.
 It allows you to keep an eye on your baby, watch his or her sleeping pattern to see if there’s any difficulty, and allow you enough time to breastfeed your baby.

 Choosing a color for your baby’s room can be daunting at times.
 Contrary to what most say, to choose the color of the paint you will use for your child’s room is not an easy task.
 Instead of racking your brain trying to decide which color to use, why not just go with white/beige or no color.
 That way, if you choose white, it will fit in for both sexes and will be easier to wash off.
 Besides, there’s a kind of classic look that an all-white nursery exudes and your child in that room can only make things more beautiful.